hmrc/transit-movements-trader-at-destination/README.md

 ## Reporting Issues

-For issues relating to the Common Transit Convention Traders API, see guidance on [Common Transit Convention Traders API on reporting issues](https://github.com/hmrc/common-transit-convention-traders#reporting-issues)
+If you have any issues relating to the Common Transit Convention Traders API, please raise them through our public API.
+See [Common Transit Convention Traders API on reporting issues](https://github.com/hmrc/common-transit-convention-traders#reporting-issues)

 ## License